mnwachukwu/Profi-C/README.md

 own it, and a member's owner is its type while a type's owner is its project.
 There's no `private` keyword, because private is what writing nothing gets you.

-`this.` is mandatory — a bare identifier reaches only locals and parameters, which keeps the distinction between a local and object state visible rather than hidden.
+Every field below is reached through `this.`, which is the rule rather than a house style: a bare identifier reaches only locals and parameters, so there is no other way to write it.

 ```
 model Shape